MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 - You can add an IP or configure firewall rules here.
 Select **Save** after you've created the rules.

-You can now connect to the server using the mysql command-line tool or the mySQL Workbench tool.
+You can now connect to the server using the mysql command-line tool or the MySQL Workbench tool.
 To obtain connection information, copy the **Server name** and **Server admin login name** from the **MySQL server resource** page.
 You can select the copy button next to each field to do this.

 ![Setting up a new connection.](images/database-connection.png)

-For example, if the server name is mydemoserver.mysql.database.azure.com, and the server admin login name is myadmin@mydemoserver:
+For example, if the server name is 'mydemoserver.mysql.database.azure.com, and the server admin login name is 'myadmin@mydemoserver':

-- Before importing database, make sure that Azure Database for MySQL server details are handy.
+- Before importing a database, make sure that Azure Database details for MySQL server details are ready.
-- Navigate to Azure Portal and go to the created Resource Group.
+- Navigate to Azure portal, and go to the created resource group.
 - Select the Azure Database for MySQL server resource.
 - In the overview panel find Azure Database for MySQL server details such as Server name, Server admin login name.
 - Reset the password by clicking the Reset Password button at top let of the page.